catsai/behaviorAnalysis/README.md

 **OR**

-You can download [R](https://www.r-project.org/), RStudio (https://www.rstudio.com/products/rstudio/download/#download), and these files.
+You can download [R](https://www.r-project.org/), [RStudio](https://www.rstudio.com/products/rstudio/download/#download), and these files.
 You'll also need these packages: shiny, readr, readxl, dplyr, and tidyr.

 ## Using the App
 1. Head over to the app via the link or run the appBehavior.R file in RStudio.